 As you can see my craftsmanship has improved over time and I have made it look like a circle (there are some unreleased versions that is nowhere close to being circular) Again this image was also a delayed document so you can see cuts for the wheel and a center cut to allow wires to move from one level of the bot to another without making it look shabby.
 The next logical thing to do would be to correct the mistakes that you made with the saw.

 Filing the jagged edges:

-This is the next most wanted supply you will need and not all hardware shops will have these (at least not down here check out you local shops) These look a cool look to your robot and are really useful to hold off the circuitry from the ground plate.
-The once shown above are brass and are quite expensive, especially those long ones.
-There are a shops that sell them in stainless steel too but you have to search for them.
-These are like desert, you can do without then too, but it gives what you can call the finishing touch.
-Here is an image of the touch it gave my robot,
+This is the next most wanted supply you will need and not all hardware shops will have these (at least not down here.
+Check out your local shops) These give a cool look to your robot and are really useful to hold off the circuitry from the ground plate.
+The ones shown above are brass and are quite expensive, especially those long ones.
+There are shops that sell them in stainless steel too but you have to search for them.
+These are like desserts, you can do without them too, but it gives what you can call, the finishing touch.
+Here is an image of the touch it gave to my robot,

-The mounting and other stuffs I leave it for you to let your imaginations fly.
+The mounting and other stuffs, I leave it to you to let your imaginations fly.
 This type of chassis build is suitable for robots that are meant to be operated in indoor conditions where ground spacing should not be an issue.
-So don’t have a robot with acrylic for a robo war something of that sort.
+So don’t have a robot made with acrylic compete for a robo-war or something of that sort.